WhittakerLab/AAScatterPlot/README.md

 ## Basic Usage
 ### Assuming AAScatterPlot is already open
 1. Use "Open Seq File" button to load the fasta file of nucleotide sequences.
 Note that sequences should begin on reading frame 1.
-2. Ensure that the NTcol and AAcol are correctly referring to the corresponding column number.
+2. Ensure that the NTcol and AAcol are correctly referring to their corresponding column numbers.
 3. Use "Go Right" button to start exploring sequence properties.
 Or set the Start and End position text boxes.
 Scatter plots should be drawn.
 4. Click on the web logo character to go to that position.
 5. Click on a scatter plot dot to see potential mutations that could be possible.